Chromium(III) phosphate: Magnetic properties

 The magnetic properties of the β-CrPO4 are a result of the cation-cation distances along the octahedral chains which give rise to strong direct-exchange interactions and even metal-metal bonding.
-Neutron diffraction studies reveal that the spiral moments in β-CrPO4 are collinear and anti-ferromagnetically coupled along the chains in the 001 planes, at low temperature (5K, µeff = 2.55µB).
+Neutron diffraction studies reveal that the spiral moments in β-CrPO4 are collinear and anti-ferromagnetically coupled along the chains in the 001 planes, at low temperature (5K, μeff = 2.55 μB).